january3/vtree2/docs/reference/vtree_palette.md

   name of a palette (e.g. "Greens")

-- na_fill:
+- na:

-  text color used for nodes associated with NA values
+  color used for nodes associated with NA values

+- var_palette:

+  a named list of named vectors.
+The var_palette names correspond to the variables; the names of the vectors are the levels of the given variable; the values are colors.

+- var_colors:

+  A named character vector with text colors of the variables as shown on a legend.
+If NULL, the colors are taken over from the palettes defined by the `palettes` argument, even if `var_palette` is also defined.

 - what:

   By default, add_palette() adds a fill color for the nodes and automatically chooses a contrast color for the text.
-If 'what' is 'color', it adds a text color for the node and automatically chooses a contrast color for the fill.
+If 'what' is 'text', it adds a text color for the node and automatically chooses a contrast color for the fill.

 ## Value